OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 ### Master Key

-If you do not specify a master key when Octopu is first run, Octopus will generate one for you, which you then must pass as the `MASTER_KEY` environment variable with each subsequent run.
+If you do not specify a master key when Octopus is first run, Octopus will generate one for you, which you then must pass as the `MASTER_KEY` environment variable with each subsequent run.
 However, it is also possible to generate your own master key which is used by Octopus when configuring the database.

 Master keys must be a 128 bit string that is then base 64 encoded.
 You can generate a random string to use as the master key with the command: